mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 This virtual machine, contains all of the libraries, binaries, command line interfaces etc, that you'll need to
 - interact with, setup and configure your Kafka Streaming service
 - interact with, setup and configure your OpenShift based applications, which will -
-  - make the inference calls to the AI prediction servvice using pull ed realtime from your Kafka Streaming service
+  - make the inference calls to the AI prediction service using pulled in realtime from your Kafka Streaming service
   - push the results to your own OpenShift based Object Store S3 implemenation
 - retrieve images from your webcam feed in realtime and push them to your Kafka Streaming service